Issue 273 – Disaster resilience

 A Queensland bushfire resilience guide for homeowners was named a state finalist in the Resilient Australia Awards in Brisbane on October 6, 2021.
-Review the guide's top tips below.
+We step through the guide's top tips.

 Building our nation’s climate and disaster resilience: where to from here?

 Recent extreme climate and disaster events are fresh in our minds given the summer of 2019/20.
 So it's timely to question what we can do to build climate and disaster resilience to support our communities, the economy and our environment.